Buy-Sell Agreements

 Life insurance as a funding method for buy-sell agreements

-One of the most popular funding methods for buy-sell agreements is the use of life insurance.
-This approach involves the purchase of life insurance policies on the lives of the business partners, with the company or the remaining partners as the beneficiaries.
-In the event of a partner's death, the life insurance payout can be used to fund the buyout of the deceased partner's share.
+One of the most widely used and effective ways to fund a Buy-Sell Agreement is through life insurance.
+This strategy involves purchasing life insurance policies on the lives of the business partners, with either the company or the remaining owners named as beneficiaries.
+In the event of a partner’s death, the life insurance payout provides the liquidity needed to buy out the deceased partner’s share—ensuring a smooth and timely transition.

 Key considerations when choosing a funding method